doofinder/php-doofinder/README.md

                    'eu1-384fd8a73c7ff0859a5891f9f4083b1b9727f9c3', // api_key
                    true,                               // get params from request
                    array(
                      'prefix' => 'sp_df_df_',           // prefix to use with toQuerystring.
-CAN'T USE EMPTY STRINGS 'apiVersion' => '3.0',           // api version of the search server 'restrictedRequest' => 'post'    // use only  params from 'post' or 'get' methods.
+                     'queryParameter' => 'q',         // parameter name to use for the query parameter (default: 'query') 'apiVersion' => '3.0',           // api version of the search server 'restrictedRequest' => 'post'    // use only  params from 'post' or 'get' methods.
                    ));